-The operations of the Company may in the future be affected from time to time in varying degrees by changes in environmental regulations, including those for future removal and site restoration costs.
+The operations of the Company may in the future be affected from time to time in varying degrees by changes in environmental regulations, including those for future site restoration and reclamation costs.
 Both the likelihood of new regulations and their overall effect upon the Company vary greatly and are not predictable.
 The Company's policy is to meet or, if possible, surpass standards set by relevant legislation by application of technically proven and economically feasible measures.

 Environmental expenditures that relate to ongoing environmental and reclamation programs are charged against earnings as incurred or capitalized and amortized depending on their future economic benefits.
 Estimated future site reclamation costs, when the ultimate liability is reasonably determinable, are charged against earnings over the estimated remaining life of the related business operation, net of expected recoveries.

-The Company has estimated the fair value of the liability for asset retirement that arose as a result of exploration activities to be \$315,885 (USD 252,000) (May 31, 2017 - \$340,176 (USD 252,000)).
+The Company estimates that the fair value of the liability for asset retirement as a result of exploration activities is \$346,682 (USD 270,000) (May 31, 2017 - \$340,176 (USD 252,000)).
 The fair value of the liability was determined to be equal to the estimated reclamation costs.
-Due to the early stages of the project, and that extractive activities have not yet begun, the Company is unable to predict with any precision the timing of the cash flow related to the reclamation activities.
+Due to the early stage of the projects, and that extractive activities have not yet begun, the Company is unable to predict with any precision the timing of the cash flow related to the reclamation activities.